Key Factors of Social Media Crisis Management

 - November 5, 2019

-- Category: Articles, Crisis Communications, crisis management, Product Recall, RQA Group, Social media crisis
+- Categories: Articles, Crisis Communications, crisis management, Latest News, Product Recall, RQA Group, Social media crisis

 Social media has had a massive impact on crisis communications in recent years – both as a source and a channel for reputationally damaging events.
 No crisis communications plan today can fail to allow for, and incorporate, reference to social media.